 - Your injury is serious enough for damages to be awarded.

 A duty of care is owed to almost all who enter a property.
 The exception is trespassers.
-The only duty owned to them is the duty to not inflict intentional injury on them.
+The only duty owed to them is the duty to not inflict intentional injury on them.
 However, children are not considered trespassers if you the property owner has an attraction on his property that might entice them to enter anyway, such as a trampoline or swimming pool.
 In this instance, the property owner must take safeguards to ensure that children or others cannot access the attraction, such as by erecting a fence.

 As you can see, premises liability is not cut and dry.
 Consult with our Doylestown premises liability attorney now to find out if you have a case and discuss your legal options moving forward.